l7mp/stunner/docs/examples/kurento-one2one-call/README.md

 [Kurento
 documentation](https://doc-kurento.readthedocs.io/en/latest/tutorials/node/tutorial-one2one.html).

-In order start the ICE conversation using STUNner as the STUN/TURN server, the browsers will need to learn an ICE server configuration from the application server with STUNner's external IP addresses/ports and the required STUN/TURN credentials.
+In order to start the ICE conversation using STUNner as the STUN/TURN server, the browsers will need to learn an ICE server configuration from the application server with STUNner's external IP addresses/ports and the required STUN/TURN credentials.
 This must happen *before* the PeerConnection is created in the clients: once the PeerConnection is running we can no longer change the ICE configuration.